gamingsurge/ansible-backup-lab/README.md

   -o PubkeyAuthentication=no
   -o KexAlgorithms=+diffie-hellman-group14-sha1
   -o HostKeyAlgorithms=+ssh-rsa
-🛑 Sensitive Info Warning: Consider using Ansible Vault to encrypt this file.
+🔐 Sensitive Info Warning: Consider using Ansible Vault to encrypt this file.

 ▶️ Running the Backup
 bash
 Copy
 Edit
 ansible-playbook playbooks/backup_configs.yml
-Once complete, all switch configurations will be stored in the switch_backups/ folder with filenames like:
+After execution, all switch configurations will be saved in the switch_backups/ folder with filenames like:

 Copy
 Edit